 The Ascension Endowment Fund seeks to enable the congregation to fulfill its mission more completely by developing its ministries beyond what is possible through the annual operating budget.
 Distributions from the Endowment Fund therefore shall be used for: outreach ministries and grants; seed money for new ministries and special one-time projects; and capital improvements of the church.

-The proposal deadlines are September 15, 2020 and March 15, 2021.
+The upcoming proposal deadline is September 15, 2021.
 Proposal request forms are available in print in the church office or by clicking on the appropriate button below.
 Please complete and return the proposal form on or before the deadline via fax (865-584-7922) or mail (ATTN: Endowment Committee, 800 S. Northshore Dr. Knoxville, TN, 37919).
 All mailed proposals need to be postmarked by the deadline.

 Below are the important documents you will need to begin your journey with the Ascension Endowment Committee.
 Should you need any help, fill out the contact form at the bottom of this page.
 For more information, contact email@example.com.